 If you need to find affordable health insurance in Illinois, you have several options.
-Even if your employer doesn’t offer coverage, you can buy a plan from the Health Insurance Marketplace, purchase a private plan, or enroll in a government-funded plan.
+Even if your employer doesn’t offer coverage, you can buy a plan from the Affordable Care Act’s Health Insurance Marketplace, purchase a private plan through a local insurance agency, or enroll in a government-funded plan.

 This guide explains your Illinois health insurance options in detail.

 Visit HealthCare.gov and set up an account if you don’t already have one to use the Health Insurance Marketplace.
 Make sure you have the full name, birth date, and Social Security number of every person in your family who needs coverage before you start the application process.